enthought/mayavi/docs/source/mayavi/mlab_pipeline.rst

 :Explicitly-connected sources:
     :func:`line_source`, :func:`triangular_mesh_source`

-All the `mab` source factories are functions that take numpy arrays and return the Mayavi source object that was added to the pipeline.
+All the `mlab` source factories are functions that take numpy arrays and return the Mayavi source object that was added to the pipeline.
 However, the implicitely-connected sources require well-shaped arrays as
 arguments: the data is supposed to lie on a regular, orthogonal, grid of